Take 5 minutes to know about wheel stop standards!

 What are parking wheel stop placement standards?

 Placing them haphazardly distracts drivers and proves to be challenging for pedestrians.
-When there is no balance or alignment of wheel stops, cars, trucks, or other heavy vehicles will crash and result in fatalities.
+When there is no balance or alignment of wheel stops, cars, trucks, or other heavy vehicles will crash, resulting in fatalities.

 Thus consider these practices for standard wheel stop placement:

-- Ideally, wheel stops should be located approximately 3 feet from the front of the parking space.
+- Ideally, wheel stops should be approximately 3 feet from the front of the parking space.